-Once you decide to build an app, you have a choice to make: develop for iOS or Android?
+Once you decide to build an app, you have a choice to make: should you develop your app for iOS or Android?
 Many factors impact your decision, including market, cost, and device functionality.
-Building on both may be appealing, but it also costs more (although you can repurpose parts of the app for the second platform you build for, so you wouldn’t have double the cost).
+Building on both may be appealing, but it also costs more (even when you repurpose parts of the app for the second platform you build for.
 So, how do you decide?
-Here’s what you need to know about launching your app on iOS or Android.
+Here’s what you need to know before deciding if you launch your app on iOS or Android.

 iOS vs. Android from a Development Perspective

-First, you need to know that there are differences between Android and iOS development.
+Before you start app development for Android or iOS, it’s important to know there are some major differences.
 One of the most significant is the development ecosystem: Apple uses a closed technology ecosystem.
 This means that only specific devices can use this operating system, so iOS development is slightly less expensive to develop for.
 For example, many iOS apps are coded in Swift, a native iOS programming language, whereas Android apps are written in Java or Kotlin.

 In comparison, Android development is more complex due to the number of hardware manufacturers (producing devices of varying kinds and sizes) and modified versions of the Android operating system that exist.